v-jovan/v-jovan/README.md

 # 👋 Hi there, I'm Jovan!
 Welcome to my little GitHub corner!
-I’m a Frontend Developer with **three years** of experience building responsive, scalable web apps.
+I’m a Software Developer with **three years** of experience building responsive, scalable web apps.
 Outside of coding, you’ll find me either mentoring, talking to people (or cats), learning new things, or *"pretending to be an athlete in the gym"*.
 ### 🛠 Skills:
 - **Frontend**: Vue, Angular, Nuxt, React (basic)... you get it - JavaScript
 - **Backend**: Node.js, Express.js, Spring Boot, Flask, FastAPI